XiaoMi/galaxy-sdk-python/README.md

 `pip install galaxy-sdk-python`
 or `easy_install galaxy-sdk-python`

+Waring:SDS do not use `pip install galaxy-sdk-python` or `easy_install galaxy-sdk-python`.use `python setup.py install`.If you has already `pip install galaxy-sdk-ptyhon`,`pip uninstall galaxy-sdk-python` first

 or download source codes from [https://github.com/XiaoMi/galaxy-sdk-python.git]() and add the 'lib' dir to your python path.